m-lab/ndt-server/spec/ndt7-protocol.md

 ## Server discovery

-This section explains how a client can get the FQDN of one or more ndt7-enabled servers for the purpose of running tests.
+This section explains how a client can get the FQDN of a ndt7-enabled M-Lab server for the purpose of running tests.
 Of course, this section only applies to clients using M-Lab infrastructure.
 Clients using other server infrastructure MUST refer to the documentation provided by such infrastructure instead.